Benito Carbone: Crotone

 On 8 December 2017, Carbone was appointed as assistant manager at Crotone.

 Later years

-In 2020, he joined Gianni De Biasi's coaching staff in charge of the Azerbaijan national football team.
-In 2024, Carbone was appointed as assistant manager at Emirates Club.
+In 2020, Carbone joined Gianni De Biasi's coaching staff in charge of the Azerbaijan national team.
+In 2024, he was appointed as assistant manager at Emirates Club.
 On 27 April 2024, he was installed as the new coach of Emirates Club.

 On 1 August 2024, he was unveiled as the new under-18 coach of Inter Milan.

 Style of play

-A quick, mobile, talented, and creative supporting forward with an eye for goal, Carbone was known primarily for his technical skills, his use of feints, and for his ability to provide assists for team-mates as an offensive playmaker.
+Carbone was known primarily for his technical skills, his use of feints, and for his ability to provide assists for team-mates as an offensive playmaker.
 A versatile forward, although his preferred role was that of a second striker, he was capable of playing in several positions along the front line or in midfield, and was also deployed as a striker, as a winger, and as an attacking midfielder throughout his career.
 Despite his ability, he was also known to be inconsistent.